-Brilliant Boba in Context Asian American History 1850 to Present The Brilliant Boba stories are from Asian and Asian Americans living in Connecticut and reflect the way Asian and Asian Americans are woven into the fabric of American society and history.
-This condensed history of Asian American history (compiled by Immigrant History Initiative) places the Brilliant Boba stories within the larger context of Asian American history.
-This history starting in 1850 and spanning through 2020 presents important historical moments that have shaped how Asian and Asian Americans exist, experience, and interact with life in America.
+Brilliant Boba in Context Asian American History 1850 to Present The Brilliant Boba stories are from Asians and Asian Americans living in Connecticut and reflect the way Asian and Asian Americans are woven into the fabric of American society and history.
+This condensed history of Asian American history (compiled by <a href="Image: Image: Image: This history starting in 1850 and spanning through 2020 presents important historical moments that have shaped how Asian and Asian Americans exist, experience, and interact with life in America.
 It is broken into four major themes.
-Each theme has its own detailed page.

-2 Early Asian American Activism

-U.S. Military Action in Asia

-Modern Immigration from Asia & Today's AA Communities
+Each theme has its own detailed page Brilliant Boba is a unique resource for educators to center Asian American voices in their classrooms through art and narrative.
+It gives students and educators new ways to reflect on how we can build community and empathy through experiencing others' perspectives.

 1800s Asian Migration & Exclusion

 When did the first Asians come to the Americas?
 Probably earlier than you think.
 The first recorded Asian sailors came to the Americas in the 1500s, not long after Christopher Columbus!
 However, the first significant wave of migration occurred in the 1800s.
 This big wave was driven by America's labor needs, as companies like railroad builders needed more workers to complete big projects like the Transcontinental Railroad.
-In this time period, mostly men came to work in the United States-partly because of the back-breaking nature of the work, but also because of U.S. policies against the immigration of Asian women.
+In this time period, mostly men came to work in the United States--partly because of the back-breaking nature of the work, but also because of U.S. policies against the immigration of Asian women.
 These policies created "bachelor societies" of mostly men, who faced serious discrimination and were often unable to form families and lay down permanent roots in the United States.

 Essential Question: